allain/node-promise-parallel/README.md

 # promise-parallel

-A helper for performing Promises in parallel, does not bail is one of them fails, it resolves it as an error instead
+A helper for performing Promises in parallel, does not bail if one of them fails, it doe them all, then returns the fulfilled values.

 [![build status](https://secure.travis-ci.org/allain/promise-parallel.png)](http://travis-ci.org/allain/promise-parallel)